AobiYT/legacy-translations/README.md

 # locale (legacy repository)

-This is the legacy translation repository for LuckPerms for version `< 5.2`.
+This is the legacy translation repository for LuckPerms version `< 5.2`.

 For version `>= 5.2`, translations are now managed on [Crowdin](https://crowdin.com/project/luckperms).